 The authors completed a narrative literature review on the effect of PAP on linear and COD speed, with a focus on the practical applications of these results.
 They also conducted a brief meta-analysis of the available literature regarding PAP and linear speed.
 Where appropriate, percentage changes and magnitude-based inferences (as shown by effect sizes) were documented.
-Effect sizes were calculated for those data whose mean SD (standard deviation) values were presented numerically within the manuscript.
+Effect sizes were calculated for those data whose mean standard deviation (SD) values were presented numerically within the manuscript.

 PAP and linear speed

-This review suggests that linear speed can be potentiated by a strength-based conditioning activity (CA) such as a back squat (using loads of 60-90%), or a plyometric-based CA such as alternate leg bounding.
+This review suggests that linear speed can be potentiated by a strength-based conditioning activity (CA) such as a back squat (using loads of 60-90 % one repetition maximum (1RM)), or a plyometric-based CA such as alternate leg bounding.
 It is important to note that studies have shown a large degree of individual variation in how much linear speed can be potentiated.
-There is also large variance in the methodology used in these studies (different exercises, reps/intensities, time-periods between CA and performance).
+There is also a large variance in the methodology used in these studies (different exercises, reps/intensities, time periods between CA and performance).